bandlab/Guide/getting_started.md

 ## [Streaming Kit](http://chew.tv/guide/streaming_kit/getting_started)

-_**Please note the Chew platform does not yet support the use of external cameras or non-USB audio sources**_

 This is a quick runthrough of the broadcast equipment you can use to live stream.
 This kit ranges from streaming using a smartphone to kitting out a broadcast-level production studio.
 We cover common kit setups, including single and multiple camera and permanent venue fit-outs.

 ## [Encoder Setup](http://chew.tv/guide/encoder_setup/getting_started)

-_**Please note the Chew platform does not yet support the use of external cameras or non-USB audio sources**_

 There are some great encoding applications and hardware on the market for live streaming.
 We cover some of the software we've used; ranging from the some of the free to some of the expensive packages available!